haskell/haskell-language-server/ghcide/README.md

 If you can't get `ghcide` working outside the editor, see [this setup troubleshooting guide](docs/Setup.md).
 Once you have got `ghcide` working outside the editor, the next step is to pick which editor to integrate with.

+### Optimal project setup

+`ghcide` has been designed to handle projects with hundreds or thousands of modules.
+If `ghci` can handle it, then `ghcide` should be able to handle it.
+The only caveat is that this currently requires GHC >= 8.6, and that the first time a module is loaded in the editor will trigger generation of support files in the background if those do not already exist.

 ### Using with VS Code

 You can install the VSCode extension from the [VSCode